dockeroo/dockeroo/README.rst

     Links the container to the declared container.
 One per line, format is <container>:<alias>.

 machine
    Docker machine where **container** will be created.
-Defaults to "default".
+   Defaults to DOCKER_MACHINE_NAME environment variable or "default" if unset.

 networks
     Enables the selected network for the container.
 One per line.